autometrics-dev/autometrics-rs/examples/grpc-http/README.md

 am start :8080
 ```

+If you now inspect the Autometrics explorer on `http://localhost:6789` you will see your metrics.
+However, upon first start, all matrics are
+empty because no request has been sent yet.

-Now you can test your endpoints and generate some traffic.
+Now you can test your endpoints and generate some traffic and refresh the autometrics explorer to see you metrics.

 ### Starting the Service